Welcome to the San Antonio International Airport.

 SAT covers 2,600 acres and is the primary airport serving the San Antonio metropolitan area.

 SAT is a two-terminal facility.
-Terminal B was completed in November 2010, while Terminal A was unveiled in 1984.
-Runways: SAT has two all-weather air carrier runways:
+Terminal B was completed in November 2010 and Terminal A completed renovation in 2015

 - Runway 12R/30L is 8,502 feet long & 150 feet wide.